Three Common Triggers of Bad Moods and How to Avoid Them

 Once a bad mood rolls in, there are steps you can take to lessen its effect or even turn it around.
 Wise recommends the following:

 - Check your thoughts: Use positive self-talk to encourage yourself.
 Consider if your thoughts are based in fact, if there are other less negative ways to view a stressful situation, and if there are other possible explanations for what is bothering you.

 - Improve your environment: Limit exposure to negative people; keep home and work space clean and organized; open shades or blinds to let in sunlight; select positive entertainment; and schedule “me time” when necessary.

 - Follow good sleep hygiene: Avoid caffeine and sugar in the evenings; darken your bedroom; maintain a consistent sleep routine as far as going to bed and waking at about the same time; limit television and computer exposure within an hour of going to bed; and talk with a doctor about doing a sleep study if you suffer from ongoing problems.

 If a bad mood persists and you start experiencing symptoms of anxiety or depression, talk to your primary care physician or a mental health professional.
-Memorial Counseling Associates also offers an anonymous free online screening to assess emotional well-being.
+Memorial Behavioral Health also offers an anonymous free online screening to assess emotional well-being.
 After completing the self-assessment, you will receive immediate feedback about your score, information about local resources, and articles about mental health and well-being.